Last updated: 9 June 2026

 The easiest wins usually come from a small regular overpayment you can keep up in all seasons of life, not a heroic payment you regret three months later.

-From our own experience, starting with £100 a month through Sprive's auto-save has been far more effective than the sporadic lump sums we tried before.
+From my own experience, starting with around £100 a month through Sprive's auto-save has been far more effective than the sporadic lump sums I tried before.
 Over four years, that consistency has added up to over £3,200 in overpayments, including cashback.
 The key is picking an amount that wouldn't cause stress even in your most expensive month, then increasing it later once it feels normal.

 Action: Set a realistic regular overpayment and treat it like a utility bill.